patroni/patroni/docs/ha_multi_dc.rst

 .. image:: _static/multi-dc-synchronous-replication.png

-We must deploy a cluster of etcd, zookeeper or consul through the different DC, with a minimum of 3 nodes, one in each zone.
+We must deploy a cluster of etcd, ZooKeeper or Consul through the different DC, with a minimum of 3 nodes, one in each zone.

 Regarding postgres, we must deploy at least 2 nodes, in different DC.
 Then you have to set ``synchronous_mode: true`` in the global configuration (``patronictl edit-config``).